-- 4. Clinical nurse specialist/psychiatric and mental health nurse practitioner: - a.
-Master's degree in nursing with specialization in adult or child/adolescent psychiatric and mental health nursing. - b.
-Registered Nurse license and any additional licensure as an Advanced Practice Nurse/Certified Nurse Specialist/Adult Psychiatric Nursing or other license or certification as dictated by the appropriate State(s) Board of Registered Nursing, if applicable. - c.
-Certification by the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association (ANA) in psychiatric nursing, or the Pediatric Nursing Certification Board.
-This may be any of the following types: Clinical Nurse Specialist in Child or Adult Psychiatric Nursing, Psychiatric and Mental Health Nurse Practitioner, or Family Psychiatric and Mental Health Nurse Practitioner; and - d.
-Valid, current, unrestricted DEA/CDS registration, where applicable with appropriate supervision/consultation by a Network practitioner as applicable by the state licensing board.
+- Therapy Education ("COAMFTE") listings.
+The institution must have been accredited within three (3) years of the time the practitioner graduated; - d.
+Practitioners with PhD training as a clinical psychologist can be reviewed.
+To meet criteria this doctoral program must either be accredited by the APA or be regionally accredited by the CHEA.
+A Practitioner with a doctoral degree in one (1) of the fields of study noted will be viewed as acceptable if the institution granting the degree has regional accreditation from the CHEA and; - e.
+Licensure to practice independently. - 3.
+Clinical nurse specialist/psychiatric and mental health nurse practitioner: - a.
+Master's degree in nursing with specialization in adult or child/adolescent psychiatric and mental health nursing.
+Graduate school must be accredited from an institution accredited by one (1) of the Regional Institutional Accrediting Bodies within three (3) years of the time of the practitioner's graduation. - b.
+Registered Nurse license and any additional licensure as an Advanced Practice Nurse/Certified Nurse Specialist/Adult Psychiatric Nursing or other license or certification as dictated by the appropriate state(s) Board of Registered Nursing, if applicable. - c.
+Certification by the American Nurses Association ("ANA") in psychiatric nursing.
+This may be any of the following types: Clinical Nurse Specialist in Child or Adult Psychiatric Nursing, Psychiatric and Mental Health Nurse Practitioner, or Family Psychiatric and Mental Health Nurse Practitioner. - 4.
+Valid, current, unrestricted DEA/CDS registration, where applicable with appropriate supervision/consultation by a network practitioner as applicable by the state licensing board.
 For those who possess a DEA registration, the appropriate CDS registration is required.
-The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members. - 4.
+The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members.
 Clinical Psychologists: - a.
-Valid state clinical psychologist license. - b.
-Doctoral degree in clinical or counseling, psychology or other applicable field of study. - c.
-Master's level therapists in good standing in the Network, who upgrade their license to clinical psychologist as a result of further training, will be allowed to continue in the Network and will not be subject to the above education criteria. - 5.
+Valid state clinical psychologist license; - b.
+Doctoral degree in clinical or counseling, psychology or other applicable field of study from an institution accredited by the APA within three (3) years of the time of the practitioner's graduation; - c.
+Education/Training considered as eligible for an exception is a practitioner whose doctoral degree is not from an APA accredited institution, but who is listed in the National Register of Health Service Providers in Psychology or is a Diplomat of the American Board of Professional Psychology; - d.
+Master's level therapists in good standing in the network, who upgrade their license to clinical psychologist as a result of further training, will be allowed to continue in the network and will not be subject to the above education criteria. - 5.
 Clinical Neuropsychologist: - a.
-Must meet all the criteria for a clinical psychologist listed in Section 4 above and be Board certified by either the American Board of Professional Neuropsychology (ABPN) or American Board of Clinical Neuropsychology (ABCN); - b.
-A practitioner credentialed by the National Register of Health Service Providers (National Register) in psychology with an area of expertise in neuropsychology may be considered; and - c.
-Clinical neuropsychologists who are not board certified, nor listed in the National Register, will require CC review.
-These practitioners must have appropriate training and/or experience in neuropsychology as evidenced by one or more of the following: - i.
-Transcript of applicable pre-doctoral training; - ii.
-Documentation of applicable formal one-year post-doctoral training (participation in CEU training alone would not be considered adequate); - iii.
-Letters from supervisors in clinical neuropsychology (including number of hours per week); or - iv.
-Minimum of five years' experience practicing neuropsychology at least ten hours per week. - 6.
-Licensed Psychoanalysts: - a.
-Applies only to practitioners in states that license psychoanalysts. - b.
-Practitioners will be credentialed as a licensed psychoanalyst if they are not otherwise credentialed as a practitioner type detailed in Healthy Blue Credentialing Policy (for example, psychiatrist, clinical psychologist, licensed clinical social worker). - c.
-Practitioner must possess a valid psychoanalysis state license. - (a) Meet minimum supervised experience requirement for licensure as a psychoanalyst as determined by the licensing state.
+Must meet all the criteria for a clinical psychologist listed above and be Board certified by either the American Board of Professional Neuropsychology ("ABPN") or American Board of Clinical Neuropsychology ("ABCN"); - b.
+A practitioner credentialed by the National Register of Health Service Providers ("National Registry") in Psychology with an area of expertise in neuropsychology may be considered, and: - c.
+Clinical Neuropsychologists who are not Board certified, nor listed in the National Register, will require CC review.
+These practitioners must have appropriate training and/or experience in neuropsychology as evidenced by one (1) or more of the following: - i Transcript of applicable pre-doctoral training, OR - ii Documentation of applicable formal one (1) year post-doctoral training (participation in CEU training alone would not be considered adequate), OR - iii Letters from supervisors in clinical neuropsychology (including number of hours per